Digital Banking Solutions for Banks and Credit Unions

 On the other hand, financial institutions must ensure they comply with stringent data protection regulations to use account holder data from different sources.
 Balancing the demand for personalized financial services with the imperative to safeguard account holder data is a delicate task.
 It requires advanced security measures and clear communication about data usage policies.

 There’s a fine line between the need for convenience and security.
 Consumers want their money faster, but they also want it to be protected.
-Financial institutions should enable consumers to initiate transactions swiftly and securely – whether that’s by instantly verifying and connecting accounts via instant account verification or by utilizing faster payments.
+Financial institutions should enable consumers to initiate transactions swiftly and securely – whether that’s by instantly verifying and connecting accounts via instant account verification or by utilizing faster payments

 Additionally, financial institutions should consider introducing identity protection solutions.
 While it may not seem to be a standard “security & fraud” feature, there’s a growing consumer need that positions this feature as a hot-button item for the primary financial institution relationship.
 Per an Experian article, “about 50% of consumers want their banks to offer additional protective measures.
 This creates an opportunity for financial institutions to fulfill the role of ‘data protector’ for the customers that depend on them.”
 Consumers know their data is out there, and they want a trusted advisor to help keep them protected and to alert them in the event of a breach.